Reference

 Prompt architecture

 Treating prompts as versioned product specs with tests, kept in source control, instead of strings edited live in production.
-It lets you change a prompt and see the eval impact before it ships.
+It lets you change a prompt and see the eval impact before it goes live.

 RAG (retrieval-augmented generation)